 Look how the cheese melts out of the chicken!
 These chicken breasts were cooked perfectly golden and were piping hot inside.

-To go along with the chicken I served a simple side dish of yellow squash, zucchini, carrots, sweet onion and asparagus.
+I served a simple side dish of yellow squash, zucchini, carrots, sweet onion and asparagus to go along with the chicken.
 Slow roasted with a toss of olive oil and herbs de Provence, the veggies caramelized beautifully and brought out the sweetness of the vegetables.

 A blend of rosemary, lavender, majorum, thyme, oregano and savory, I sprinkle these herbs on so many foods.